 We'd like to set Google Analytics cookies to help us to improve our website by collecting and reporting information on how you use it.
 The cookies collect information in a way that does not directly identify anyone.
 For more information on how these cookies work, please see our 'Cookies page'.

 Royal Windsor Horse Show is the UK’s largest outdoor premier Show and takes place in the private grounds of Windsor Castle.
-The Show hosts 5* International Show Jumping (which is the highest level possible) as well as 4* International Dressage and 4* International Carriage Driving.
-There are also national classes in Show jumping and Windsor is one of the UK’s premier Showing events.
+For 2020 the Show will host 3* and 4* International Show Jumping as well as 4* International Dressage and 4* International Carriage Driving.
+There are also National classes in Show jumping and Windsor is one of the UK’s premier Showing events.

-There are numerous exciting displays which take place at the Show including The Musical Ride of the Household Cavalry Mounted Regiment, The Musical Band of the Household Cavalry, The King’s Troop Royal Horse Artillery, DAKS Pony Club Mounted Games and The Shetland Pony Grand National.
+There are numerous exciting displays which take place at the Show including The Musical Ride of the Household Cavalry Mounted Regiment, The Mounted Band of the Household Cavalry, The King’s Troop Royal Horse Artillery, DAKS Pony Club Mounted Games and The Shetland Pony Grand National.
+There will also be international equestrian displays to be confirmed.

 On Thursday, Friday and Saturday evenings The Pageant will take place.
 For this performance all seating is reserved and requires a separate ticket.